isabelschoepsthiel/technologie/postgres95/README.md

 The program initdb (part of Postgres) is what initializes (creates) a database system.
 See the man page for initdb.

-Example:

-  % initdb --pgdata=/usr/lib/postgres_data --username=postgres

-This example creates the files for the database system in the directory /usr/lib/postgres_data and makes user "postgres" the Postgres superuser for the new database system.
+This example creates the files for the database system in the directory /isabelschoepsthiel/lib/postgres_data and makes user "postgres" the Postgres superuser for the new database system.

 By default, the user issuing the initdb command becomes the Postgres